holistic-stack/openscad-tree-sitter/packages/openscad-parser/docs/current-context.md

 This is a **separate concern** requiring proper function call expression parsing, beyond the scope of current priority.

+### Task: Fix Type Errors in `list-comprehension-visitor.ts` (2025-06-03)

+**Status**: COMPLETED
+**Focus**: Resolve TypeScript errors in `packages/openscad-parser/src/lib/openscad-parser/ast/visitors/expression-visitor/list-comprehension-visitor/list-comprehension-visitor.ts`.

+**Recent Activity (2025-06-03)**:
+- **`list-comprehension-visitor.ts` Type Error Resolution**:
+  - Addressed `TS2367` (unintentional comparison) and `TS2339` (property 'message' does not exist) by correcting the `parsePythonStyle` method signature to include `ast.ErrorNode`.
+  - Fixed `TS2322` (incompatible 'cause' property) by conditionally adding the `cause` property to `ErrorNode` instances, respecting `exactOptionalPropertyTypes`.
+  - Resolved `TS2375` (cannot assign `ErrorNode` to `ExpressionNode`) by adding a type guard for `conditionAstNode` and propagating errors appropriately.
+  - Iteratively fixed subsequent lint-induced type errors related to `errorHandler.logError` arguments and `getLocation` usage with `ErrorNode` properties (e.g., ensuring `location` is not `undefined`).
+- All identified type errors in this file are now resolved.

+### Current Focus:
+- **RECOVERY ATTEMPT**: Replaced the entire content of `function-call-visitor.ts` with a reconstructed version.
+This was necessary due to previous edits corrupting the file.
+- The reconstructed version includes the fix for `FunctionCallVisitor.createASTNodeForFunction` to correctly return `FunctionCallNode` with `type: 'expression'` and `expressionType: 'function_call'`.
+- Next steps involve running `nx typecheck openscad-parser` and `nx test openscad-parser` to verify the recovery.

 ### ✅ Priority 3.1 Analysis & Initial Test Correction for Range Expressions

 **Status**: Initial analysis COMPLETED.
 Test correction for `should handle malformed range expression` COMPLETED.